Spanish–American War: Guam

-On June 20, 1898, the protected cruiser USS Charleston commanded by Captain Henry Glass, and three transports carrying troops to the Philippines, entered Guam's Apia Harbor.
-Captain Glass had opened sealed orders instructing him to proceed to Guam and capture it while enroute to the Philippines.
+On June 20, 1898, the protected cruiser USS Charleston commanded by Captain Henry Glass, and three transports carrying troops to the Philippines, entered Guam's Apra Harbor.
+Captain Glass had opened sealed orders instructing him to proceed to Guam and capture it while en route to the Philippines.
 Charleston fired a few rounds at the abandoned Fort Santa Cruz without receiving return fire.
 Two local officials, not knowing that war had been declared and believing the firing had been a salute, came out to Charleston to apologize for their inability to return the salute as they were out of gunpowder.
 Glass informed them that the U.S. and Spain were at war.
-No Spanish warships had visited the island in a year and a half.

 The following day, Glass sent Lieutenant William Braunersreuther to meet the Spanish Governor to arrange the surrender of the island and the Spanish garrison there.
 Two officers, 54 Spanish infantrymen as well as the governor-general and his staff were taken prisoner and transported to the Philippines as prisoners of war.
 No U.S. forces were left on Guam, but the only U.S. citizen on the island, Frank Portusach, told Captain Glass that he would look after things until U.S. forces returned.